 According to guidelines set out by the Centres for Disease Control and Prevention, it has now become a norm for medical clinics, and dentists to remove all kinds of reading material such as magazines and newspapers from the premises as an attempt to avoid spreading germs by repetitive use.

 Restaurants, on the other hand, have responded by providing single-use menus to their diners for the same concern.

 What can you do?

 You, too, should consider doing away with physical service menus altogether.
-They can be a breeding ground for Coronavirus and may contribute in spreading COVID-19 further.
+They can be a breeding ground for Coronavirus and may contribute to spreading COVID-19 further.

-You can, however, consider switching your catalogues and service menu online.
-Providing your customers an online option to access what you offer can be a great way to replace in-store paper usage.
+You can, however, consider switching your catalogs and service menu online.
+Providing your customers with an online option to access what you offer can be a great way to replace in-store paper usage.

 You can use Appointy to manage your service offerings where you give your clients the flexibility to see and choose their service before they come in!
 How convenient is that!